geoffgould.net

 Back when he was doing it regularly and before his Distain Period, he had set up an editing bay in the cellar of the new Verona [New Jersey] house.
 He had started out shooting with two cameras, and manually editing them... he quickly upgraded to transferring them digitally to computer and editing them there, each copy being the same quality of a master copy.
 As he would use two to three cameras for a shoot, and his editing quite professional, his reputation grew throughout most of northern New Jersey, much to his eventual annoyance.

 But he soon found he was not alone in the cellar.
 When he had moved back east, he had brought with him his dog Cami (a loving lab/doberman mix), and a male grey California Spangle he'd named Mickey (named after the Mouse), even though we had Bast and a female grey tiger-stripe named Mickey (named after the similarly coloured female cat my parents had when they lived in Brooklyn prior to my birth).
-Amusingly, our mother could never seem to tell apart our two Mickey cats.
-While both cats were equally affectionate, the distinctions were pretty obviously, really.
+Amusingly, our mother could never seem to tell apart our respective Mickey cats.
+While both cats were equally affectionate, their distinctions were pretty obvious, really.
 My brother's male cat Mickey was streamlined and all grey, with the stripes and dots.
-My female cat Mickey was grey with the black stripes, but she was chunkier and she displayed a bright-white bib and white paws.
+While my female cat Mickey was grey with the black stripes, she was quite chunkier and she displayed a large bright-white bib and white paws.

 One evening while watching TV, my brother's Mickey sauntered into the room.